 This information is for reference but please do not use this instead of seeking advice from your veternarian.
 These charts are from a facebook group called "Goat Emergency Team" and I have found them to be very helpful.
-Have a vet you trust that is familiar with goats.
+Use a vet you trust that is familiar with goats.

 Learning the information on this assessment can help you look for anything that just doesn't "seem normal".
 Trust your instincts if something doesn't seem right with an animal then something is probably wrong.
 Goats are a herd animal and can hide illness and injury very well.
 Investigate if you see a goat standing with is tail down or hunched or standing away from the other goats.
 Be observant!